kentlouisetonino/tinkering-linux/Linux-foundation-LFD103-Guide-to-Linux-Kernel-Development/chapter-01-course-introduction/02-before-you-begin/01-course-support.md

 - To share resources and ideas related to Linux Kernel development.
 ```

-> - The class forum will be reviewed periodically by the Linux Foundation staff,
+> - The class forum will be reviewed periodically by the Linux Foundation staff, <br />
     but it is primarily a community resource, not an `ask the instructor` service.